 All links go directly to official Mora, Louisiana government websites.

-In addition to the Mora, Rapides Parish Sheriff's Office, several municipal police departments operate within the parish, including the Alexandria Police Department and the Pineville Police Department.
-These agencies are responsible for law enforcement within their respective city limits, handling local crimes and traffic enforcement.
-They often collaborate with the Sheriff's Office on major investigations and emergencies that require additional resources.
-Coordination between these agencies ensures comprehensive coverage and efficient response to incidents across the parish.
+Beyond the Rapides Parish Sheriff's Office that serves Mora, several municipal police departments operate within the broader parish, including the Alexandria Police Department and the Pineville Police Department.
+These agencies handle law enforcement within their respective city limits, managing local crimes and traffic enforcement.
+They often collaborate with the Sheriff's Office on major investigations and emergencies requiring additional resources.
+Coordination between these departments ensures coverage and efficient response to incidents across the parish.

 Jail & Inmate Records